How To Get A Wisconsin Sales Tax Exemption Certificate (Resale Certificate)

 The Seller’s Permit and Sales Tax Exemption Certificate are commonly thought of as the same thing, but they are actually two separate documents.
-The Seller’s Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.
+The Seller’s Permit (also known as a Sales Tax Number) allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.

 Read more about registering for a Wisconsin Seller’s Permit.
 After registering, a Tax ID Number will be provided by the Department of Revenue.
 This number will be listed on the Resale Exemption Certificate.

-Fillable Form S-211 Sales and Use Tax Exemption Certificate
+Fillable Form S-211 Sales and Use Tax Exemption Form

 How to fill out the Wisconsin Sales and Use Tax Exemption Certificate